BlazeSoftware/css/.github/ISSUE_TEMPLATE.md

 <!---
-  Are you benefiting from this package?
-If so please consider adding your support by hitting the SPONSOR button above.
+  Are you benefiting from using this package?

+  If you are please consider adding your support by hitting the SPONSOR button above.

   Thank you!
   Greg